fjzs/fjzs.github.io/_pages/about.md

 ##### :trophy: Top 4% in Kaggle Competition (2016)
 Kaggle\
-'Santa Stolen Sleigh' was a huge NP-Hard problem with more than 1000 participants
+'Santa Stolen Sleigh' was a huge NP-Hard problem related to a Vehicle Routing Problem with capacity constraints.
+I designed a meta-heuristic based on Simulated Annealing (in C#) and run it on a server.
+Got position #40 among 1000 participants.

 ##### :trophy: GOCup 3rd place (2014)
 Complex Engineering Systems Institute\
-Competition to solve a NP-Hard problem with more than 500 graduate students partipants
+Competition to solve a NP-Hard problem with more than 500 graduate students partipants.
+I designed a meta-heuristic based on Tabu Search for a Vehicle Routing Problem with Time Windows.

 ##### :trophy: Best Teaching Assistant (2013)
 Transport and Logistics Department, School of Engineering, Pontifical Catholic University of Chile\